Władysław Loewenhertz

+He was born in 1916 in Vienna, Austria, to Markus Loewenhertz and Hermina Weisglas.
+At a young age, his family moved to his father's hometown of Lwow, Poland, where spent the rest of his childhood and young adulthood.

 He won a bronze medal at the 1935 World Table Tennis Championships in the Swaythling Cup (men's team event) with Alojzy Ehrlich and Simon Pohoryles for Poland.

 Along with his teammates they were the first Polish medal winner at the Championships.
 He played for the local Jewish sports club Hasmonea Lwów.